ChrisLPlumb91/battleships/README.md

 If I were able to write network code, I would like to add a 2-player mode to the program.
 It would be selectable from a menu at the beginning, and would again use the spreadsheets.
 However, each player would have a different copy or instance of the spreadsheet to prevent them from seeing the positions of one another's ships.
 Other than this, the spreadsheets would behave in the same way as in the CPU mode - with hits dealt to the opponent gradually populating the 'opponent' spreadsheet, and hits dealt to the player inserting Xs into the 'player spreadsheet.

-### CPU AI / harder difficulty mode
+### CPU AI / harder difficulty modes

 I would like to implement basic AI for the CPU at some point.
-What I had in mind was for the CPU, if it lands a hit, to target one of the 4 squares adjacent to the one it hit.
+What I had in mind was for the CPU, if it lands a hit, to randomly target one of the 4 squares adjacent to the one it hit.
 If it missed despite this, it would return to picking random squares all over the board.

 I thought that rather than make this the default behaviour of the CPU, I could make it a feature of a "hard mode" that the player could select at the beginning.

+An even harder mode is also possible - one in which, if the CPU hits the second square of a ship whose length is 3 squares or more, it will move to the next square, rather than randomly choosing from the other 2 adjacent squares.
+A harder mode still could omit the names of the ships hit by the player.

+I also considered a nightmare mode in which the CPU's ships move after 2-3 rounds.

 ### GUI

 While it is possible to create a sense of tension and excitement with text, it is easier to do this audiovisually.
-Moreover, terminal interfaces are quite boring to look at.
+Moreover, terminal interfaces are very uninteresting to look at.
 The game is supposed to be fun and simple, and I think a nice GUI with graphics for the grid and the ships would increase the fun factor, and it needn't decrease the simplicity.
 In fact, sound and audio could make the game even more intuitive.

 <hr>